cloud-gov/cg-site/_posts/2017-08-16-release-notes.md

 * On the dashboard, new error messages alert you when you try to remove someone from your organization who still has roles in your spaces.
 <br/>![remove space user dashboard screen]({{ site.baseurl }}/img/remove-space-user.png)
-* Visualization of platform uptime available from the [cloud.gov status page](https://cloudgov.statuspage.io/).
-You can see current and the previous 90 days uptime for customer applications, API, dashboard, and many other components of the cloud.gov platform.
+* Visualization of platform uptime available from the [Cloud.gov status page](https://cloudgov.statuspage.io/).
+You can see current and the previous 90 days uptime for customer applications, API, dashboard, and many other components of the Cloud.gov platform.

 ### Platform releases
 We upgraded the Cloud Foundry deployment to [v270](https://github.com/cloudfoundry/cf-release/releases/tag/v270), which remediates the following vulnerabilities: